 The entire editorial workflow is handled via the OS.
 Each article is first evaluated by the editor-in-chief for the originality and scientific rigor of its research.
 If it passes this first test, the editor-in-chief forward the manuscript to the most suitable editor depending on the subject matter and availability.

 I. Editor decides on the procedure

 The editor rejects the manuscript if

 a) He finds the manuscript is of unsatisfactory quality or

 b) The manuscript subject matter does not suit the journal's content.

 If the editor does not reject the manuscript, he forwards it to at least two peer reviewers for assessment.
 The editor of JNSA assigns independent referees and then makes a decision on their reports, with the final decision made by the editor-in-chief.

 II.
 Peer review process

 The manuscript is assessed by peer reviewers.
-After assessing the manuscript the peer reviewers send their reports to the editor.
+After assessing the manuscript, the peer reviewers send their reports to the editor.
 The peer reviewers give a recommendation as to the further course of action.

 The editor decides on the further course of action.
 The manuscript is